LearningLocker/docs/src/http-connection.md

 You may find that changing the sort parameter can vary the time it takes a query to run, especially when you have a large number of models.
 You can take advantage of database indexes to improve performance, more information is available about [using indexes via Mongo's documentation](https://docs.mongodb.com/manual/indexes/).
 If utilising indexes doesn't have the required performance improvement, you can instead utilise [BI tools](../guides-retrieving).

 ### Search Parameter
 The search parameter is a simple string and **available only for User connection**.
-This parameter is gonna search for the match over `name` and `email` fields of User schema.
+This parameter will search for the match over the `name` and `email` fields of User schema.
 So if the value for this parameter is `exampleSearchString`, it will be transformed into filter as shown below.

 ```json
 {